"Everyone should endorse enthusiasm for new ideas from new talent in the entertainment world and I'm proud to add my support."

 Apply now if...

-In other words, if you are involved in the arts and are not a musician, singer, or performing artist.
 We will not make decisions based on personal background, ethnicity or gender.
 We simply want to identify an individual whose work and vision makes us excited, and whose ideas compel us to support and help implement.

 "I am thrilled to be working with Noted as a mentor to young people involved in the creative industries.
 I hope that my years of experience working with a diverse range of artists will enable me to support the next generation of music managers, administrators and PRs as they develop their careers."